DCallaz/flitsr/README.md

 * `-r`, `--ranking`: Changes flitsr's expected input to be an SBFL ranking in Gzoltar or FLITSR format (determined automatically), instead of the usual coverage, and produces the specified calculations (or just the ranking if no calculations are given).
-NOTE: any non- output based options will be ignored with this option
+NOTE: any non-output based options will be ignored with this option
 * `-c`, `--method`: The default for FLITSR is to use the collected coverage as-is and merely produce the ranking in terms of the names/labels